iovar/blipnflap/README.md

 blockyflap
 ==========

-A flappy block game with a retro look
+A flapy block game with a retro look